-Learning a new language through video content is one of the most effective study methods available.
-Watching shows, YouTube channels, news broadcasts, and podcasts in your target language exposes you to natural speech patterns, authentic pronunciation, and real-world vocabulary.
+Learning a language through video content is one of the most effective study methods around.
+Watching shows, YouTube channels, news broadcasts, and podcasts in your target language exposes you to natural speech patterns, real pronunciation, and real-world vocabulary.
 The problem has always been the gap between hearing a word and actually learning it.
-Transcription bridges that gap.
+Transcription closes that gap.

 Why Language Learners Need Transcription

-Listening comprehension is one of the hardest skills to develop in a new language.
-Native speakers talk fast, use slang, swallow syllables, and connect words in ways that textbooks never prepare you for.
-Video transcription transforms passive watching into active learning:
+Listening comprehension is one of the hardest skills in a new language.
+Native speakers talk fast, use slang, swallow syllables, and connect words in ways no textbook prepares you for.
+Video transcription turns passive watching into active learning:

-• Pattern recognition — see grammatical structures written out as they are naturally spoken
+- Pattern recognition, see grammatical structures written out as they're naturally spoken

-• Comprehension verification — check whether you understood correctly by reading the transcript
+- Comprehension verification, check whether you understood by reading the transcript

 How VidNotes Transforms Language Learning

-VidNotes is an AI-powered transcription app available on iOS, the web at app.vidnotes.app, and as a Chrome extension.
-With support for 30+ languages, it is purpose-built for the kind of multilingual content that language learners consume.
+VidNotes is an AI transcription app on iOS, the web at app.vidnotes.app, and as a Chrome extension.
+With 30+ languages supported, it's built for the kind of multilingual content language learners consume.

 Transcribe Any Video in Your Target Language